Finding A Drone Layer In The Hive

 Laying workers (drone layers) continue to produce drones until the colony collapses.
 They can not make a new queen with no fertilized eggs.
 Drones do not work.
 The colony can not sustain itself.

 Laying worker solutions abound across the internet – I just like to combine them with a queen right hive for a couple of weeks.
-Then I can split them back off and
+Then I can split them back off and have 2 colonies again.

 Your Queen Bee Has Failed